AresInGit/module_crc16/README.md

 - This is a C source lib for calculating crc16.

-- It provides several crc16 calc ways, like,
+- It provides several crc16 calc ways, as

   | X25  | CCITT  | CCITT_FALSE | MODBUS |
   | :--: | :----: | :---------: | :----: |